cs130-w21/19/README.md

 # navigate to localhost:3000 to see the frontend!
 Backend is hosted in port 8080 (default)
 open localhost:3000
 ```
+## Deployments & the state of the `master` branch
+We do CICD on Travis CI.
+For every push onto every branch, a travis build is triggered.
+See the link below for our travis site.

+Merging to master can only happen upon approval in review and the passing of checks.
+Once merged to `master`, tested & built successfully, Travis CI will kick off the deployment to elastic beanstalk.
+We must not skip builds and deployments on `master`.

+The **master** branch is a **direct** reflection of what's deployed in production.
+To streamline and simplify the project, we do not operate on a tag & release system.

 # Useful links